 For those who are interested, this time you can continue with the path marked in green (which we “gave up on” on arrival) in order to continue towards the southern walls of Ramon Crater through a more challenging and experiential walk in the creek channel.

 From here, the trail will climb a short ascent (but not so easy and quite steep) to reach the summit of 660 (named after its height).
-At the summit we will have a spectacular 360-degrees view of the Ramon Crater, and it is recommended not to give it up.
+At the summit, we will have a spectacular 360-degree view of the Ramon Crater, and it is recommended not to give it up.

 How to Get To the Ammonite Wall